hashim222/p5-coding-library/README.md

     - **Logged in user has access to the deleted post edit form**

       ![Logged in user has access to the deleted post edit form bug](./src/assets/readme-images/logged-in-user-has-access-to-the-deleted-post-form-bug.png)

+  - Using the iPhone 11 Safari and Samsung internet browsers on mobile, I found a bug that prevented users from logging in, though their accounts were still visible in the admin panel.
+Where those login credentials that didn't work on the devices listed above worked on my Samsung Galaxy s20s chrome and firefox browser.
+This bug was discovered last minute by my little sister, who uses an iphone.
+I then tested it on my mom's Samsung internet browser where it didn't work either.
+However, her Chrome browser was able to log into the website.

 ## Technologies Used